 —The Word, Vol. 1.
 The Appearance and Work of God.
 God’s Words to the Entire Universe, Chapter 11

-For all of those who live in the flesh, changing their disposition requires goals to pursue, and knowing God requires witnessing the real deeds and the real face of God.
-Both can only be achieved by God’s incarnate flesh, and both can only be accomplished by the normal and real flesh.
-This is why the incarnation is necessary, and why it is needed by all corrupt mankind.
-Since people are required to know God, the images of the vague and supernatural Gods must be dispelled from their hearts, and since they are required to cast off their corrupt disposition, they must first know their corrupt disposition.
-If only man does the work to dispel the images of the vague Gods from people’s hearts, then he will fail to achieve the proper effect.
-The images of the vague Gods in people’s hearts cannot be exposed, cast off, or completely expelled by words alone.
+For all of those who live in the flesh, pursuing dispositional change requires goals, and pursuing knowledge of God requires witnessing the practical deeds and the real face of God.
+Both can only be achieved by God’s incarnate flesh, and both can only be accomplished by the normal and tangible flesh.
+This is why the incarnation is necessary—it is needed by all corrupt mankind.
+Since people are required to know God, the images of the vague and supernatural gods must be dispelled from their hearts, and since they are required to cast off their corrupt disposition, they must first know their corrupt disposition.
+If only man does the work to dispel the images of the vague gods from people’s hearts, then he will fail to achieve the intended effect.
+The images of the vague gods in people’s hearts cannot be exposed, cast off, or completely expelled by words alone.
 In doing so, ultimately it would still not be possible to dispel these deep-rooted things from people.
-Only by replacing these vague and supernatural things with the practical God and the true image of God, and making people gradually know them, can the due effect be achieved.
-Man recognizes that the God whom he sought in times past is vague and supernatural.
+Only by replacing these vague and supernatural things with the practical God and the inherent image of God, and making people gradually know them, can the due effect be achieved.
+Man recognizes that the god whom he pursued in times past is vague and supernatural.
 That which can achieve this effect is not the direct leadership of the Spirit, much less the teachings of a certain individual, but the incarnate God.
-The notions of man are laid bare when the incarnate God officially does His work, because the normality and reality of the incarnate God is the antithesis of the vague and supernatural God in man’s imagination.
+The notions of man are laid bare when the incarnate God officially does His work, because the normality and practicality of the incarnate God is the antithesis of the vague and supernatural god in man’s imagination.
 The original notions of man can only be revealed when contrasted against the incarnate God.
-Without the comparison to the incarnate God, the notions of man could not be revealed; in other words, without reality as a foil, the vague things could not be revealed.
+Without the comparison to the incarnate God, the notions of man could not be revealed; in other words, without practicality as a foil, the vague things could not be revealed.
 No one is capable of using words to do this work, and no one is capable of articulating this work using words.
-Only God Himself can do His own work, and no one else can do this work on His behalf.
-No matter how rich the language of man is, he is incapable of articulating the reality and normality of God.
+God Himself can do His own work, and no one else can do this work on His behalf.
+No matter how rich the language of man is, he is incapable of articulating the practicality and normality of God.
 Man can only know God more practically, and can only see Him more clearly, if God personally works among man and completely shows forth His image and His being.
 This effect cannot be achieved by any human being of flesh.
 Of course, God’s Spirit is also incapable of achieving this effect.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Corrupt Mankind Is More in Need of the Salvation of the Incarnate God

-The best thing about His work in the flesh is that He can leave accurate words and exhortations, and His specific will for mankind to those who follow Him, so that afterward His followers can more accurately and more concretely pass on all of His work in the flesh, and His will for the whole of mankind, to those who accept this way.
-Only the work of God in the flesh among man truly accomplishes the fact of God’s being together and living together with man.
-Only this work fulfills man’s desire to behold the face of God, witness the work of God, and hear the personal word of God.
-The incarnate God brings to an end the age when only the back of Jehovah appeared to mankind, and He also concludes the age of mankind’s belief in the vague God.
-In particular, the work of the last incarnate God brings all mankind into an age that is more realistic, more practical, and more beautiful.
-He not only concludes the age of law and doctrine but, more importantly, He reveals to mankind a God who is real and normal, who is righteous and holy, who unlocks the work of the management plan and who demonstrates the mysteries and destination of mankind, who created mankind and brings to an end the management work, and who has remained hidden for thousands of years.
-He brings the age of vagueness to a complete end, He concludes the age in which the whole of mankind wished to seek God’s face but was unable to, He ends the age in which the whole of mankind served Satan, and He leads the whole of mankind all the way into a completely new era.
+The greatest strength of His work in the flesh is that He can leave accurate words and exhortations, and His precise intentions for mankind to those who follow Him, so that afterward His followers can more accurately and in more practical terms pass on all of His work in the flesh, and His intentions for the whole of mankind, to those who accept this way.
+Only God in the flesh working among man truly makes God’s being together and living together with man a reality, and fulfills man’s desire to behold the face of God, witness the work of God, and hear the personal word of God.
+The incarnate God brings to an end the age when only the back of Jehovah appeared to mankind, and He also concludes the age of mankind’s belief in the vague gods.
+In particular, the work of God’s last incarnation brings all mankind into an age that is more realistic, more practical, and more beautiful.
+This work not only concludes the age of law and regulations but, more importantly, it reveals to mankind the God who is practical and normal, who is righteous and holy, who unlocks the work of the management plan and who demonstrates the mysteries and destination of mankind, who created mankind and brings to an end the management work, and who has remained hidden for thousands of years.
+This work brings the age of vagueness to a complete end, it concludes the age in which the whole of mankind wished to seek God’s face but was unable to, it ends the age in which the whole of mankind served Satan, and it leads the whole of mankind all the way into a completely new era.
 All this is the outcome of the work of God in the flesh in place of God’s Spirit.
-When God works in His flesh, those who follow Him no longer seek and grope after those things which seem to both exist and not exist, and they cease to guess at the will of the vague God.
-When God spreads His work in the flesh, those who follow Him shall pass on the work that He has done in the flesh to all religions and denominations, and they shall communicate all of His words to the ears of the whole of mankind.
+Only when God works in His flesh, do those who follow Him no longer seek and grope after those things which seem to both exist and not exist, and cease to guess at the intentions of the vague gods.
+When God spreads His work in the flesh, those who follow Him shall pass on the work that He has done in the flesh to all religions and denominations, and they shall disseminate all of His words to the ears of the whole of mankind.
 All that is heard by those who receive His gospel shall be the facts of His work, shall be things personally seen and heard by man, and shall be facts and not hearsay.
 These facts are the evidence with which He spreads the work, and they are also the tools that He uses in spreading the work.
 Without the existence of facts, His gospel would not spread across all countries and to all places; without facts but only with man’s imaginings, He would never be able to do the work of conquering the entire universe.
-The Spirit is impalpable to man, and invisible to man, and the work of the Spirit is incapable of leaving any further evidence or facts of God’s work for man.
-Man shall never behold the real face of God, he shall always believe in a vague God that does not exist.
+The Spirit is impalpable to man, and invisible to man, and the work of the Spirit is incapable of leaving for man any more evidence or any more of facts of God’s work.
+Man shall never behold the real face of God, he shall always believe in a vague god that does not exist.
 Man shall never behold the face of God, nor will man ever hear words personally spoken by God.
 Man’s imaginings are, after all, empty, and cannot replace the true face of God; the inherent disposition of God, and the work of God Himself, cannot be impersonated by man.
-The invisible God in heaven and His work can only be brought to earth by God incarnate who personally does His work among man.
+The invisible God in heaven and His work can only be brought to earth by God becoming flesh and coming among man to personally do His work.
 This is the most ideal way for God to appear to man, in which man sees God and comes to know the true face of God, and it cannot be achieved by a non-incarnate God.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Corrupt Mankind Is More in Need of the Salvation of the Incarnate God

 In the Age of Kingdom, God uses words to usher in the new age, to change the means by which He works, and to do the work of the entire age.
 This is the principle by which God works in the Age of Word.
-He became flesh to speak from different perspectives, so that man could truly see God, who is the Word appearing in the flesh, and could behold His wisdom and wondrousness.
-Such work is done in order better to achieve the goals of conquering man, perfecting man, and eliminating man, which is the true meaning of the use of words to work in the Age of Word.
-Through these words, people come to know the work of God, the disposition of God, the substance of man, and what man ought to enter into.
-Through words, the work God wishes to do in the Age of Word is brought to fruition in its entirety.
-Through these words, people are exposed, eliminated, and tried.
-People have seen God’s words, heard these words, and recognized the existence of these words.
-As a result, they have come to believe in the existence of God, in the omnipotence and wisdom of God, as well as in God’s love for man and His desire to save man.
-The word “words” may be simple and ordinary, but the words spoken from the mouth of the incarnate God shake the universe, they transform people’s hearts, transform their notions and old dispositions, and transform the way the whole world used to appear.
-Through the ages, only the God of today has worked in this way, and only He speaks thus and comes to save man thus.
-From this time forward, man lives under the guidance of God’s words, shepherded and supplied by His words.
-People live in the world of God’s words, amid the curses and the blessings of God’s words, and there are even more people who have come to live under the judgment and chastisement of His words.
+He became flesh and speaks from different perspectives, enabling man to truly see God, who is the Word appearing in the flesh, and behold His wisdom and wondrousness.
+God works in this manner in order better to achieve the goals of conquering people, perfecting people, and eliminating people, which is the true meaning of the use of words to work in the Age of Word.
+Through words, people come to know the work of God, the disposition of God, the substance of man, and what man ought to enter into.
+Through words, all the work God wishes to do in the Age of Word is accomplished.
+Through words, people are revealed, eliminated, and tried.
+People have seen these words, heard these words, and recognized the existence of these words.
+As a result, they have come to believe in the existence of God, the almightiness and wisdom of God, and God’s heart of loving and saving man.
+The term “words” may be ordinary and simple, but the words spoken from the mouth of the incarnate God shake the universe, they transform people’s hearts, transform their notions and old dispositions, and transform the way the whole world used to appear.
+Through the ages, only the God of today works in this way, and only He speaks thus and comes to save man thus.
+From this time forward, man lives under the guidance of God’s words, amid the shepherding and provision of His words; people live in the world of God’s words, amid the curses and the blessings of God’s words, and the majority of people live under the judgment and chastisement of His words.
 These words and this work are all for the sake of man’s salvation, for the sake of fulfilling God’s will, and for the sake of changing the original appearance of the world of old creation.
-God created the world using words, He leads people throughout the universe using words, and He conquers and saves them using words.
-Ultimately, He shall use words to bring the entire world of old to an end, thus completing the entirety of His management plan.
+God created the world using words, He leads all the people in the universe using words, He conquers and saves them using words, and ultimately He shall use words to bring the whole world of old to an end, thus completing the entirety of His management plan.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Age of Kingdom Is the Age of Word